Previous

 The students also address some myths and stereotypes linked to studying medicine.

-If you're at school, you can apply to study Medicine at university after you complete your Highers or A levels.
+If you're at school, you can apply to study medicine at university after you complete your Highers and Advanced Highers.
 It's the most common route if you're confident in meeting the medical school entry requirements.

-ScotCOM is a 5-year MBChB degree delivered by the University of St Andrews.
-Although the degree programme focuses on community medicine, you'll gain experience in both primary care services and hospital-based care.
+ScotCOM is a 5-year undergraduate MBChB degree delivered by the University of St Andrews.
+Although it focuses on community medicine, you'll gain experience in both primary care services and hospital-based care.
 It will prepare you for a career in any area of medicine, including high-demand specialties.

 Find out more about the ScotCOM degree programme.

-Before committing to a medical degree, you could study a different undergraduate first degree, like Pharmacy or Paramedic Science.
+Before committing to a medical degree, you could study a different undergraduate first degree.
 A graduate medical degree course allows you to do this.

 Edinburgh Medical School's HCP-Med programme is designed for healthcare professionals living and working in Scotland, including:

-In the first 3 years, you'll study part-time and have general practice and hospital clinical placements.
-You'll join the main full-time MBChB programme in year 4.
+In the first 3 years, you'll study part-time, with general practice and hospital clinical placements.
+You'll join the main full-time undergraduate MBChB programme in year 4.
 Although there is a focus on general practice, the HCP-Med will prepare you for a career in any medical specialty.

 Find out more about the HCP-Med programme at Edinburgh Medical School.

-Other graduate entry programmes are available.
+Other graduate entry programmes may be available.
 Check with each medical school for more information.

 Find out more about SWAP, including eligibility and course delivery.

-By completing a gateway programme, you can progress confidently to an undergraduate medical degree at the same medical school.
+By completing a Gateway to Medicine programme, you can progress confidently to an undergraduate medical degree at the same medical school.

 You’ll find more information on the different routes to a medical degree on the Medical Schools Council website.

-Discover more about funding support for medical students in Scotland.
+Discover more about SAAS funding support for medical students in Scotland.

 From day one at medical school, you'll start building your clinical knowledge, skills, and professional behaviours for a future career as a doctor.